chrisdo023/My-Green-Box/README.md

 By default it binds to all interfaces on port 5000 (so pointing your browser to `http://127.0.0.1:5000` will do the trick).

+## Roadmap

+- [x] Create RESTful Web APIs
+- [x] Add Index Templates
+    - [x] Establish Header with "Add Me" and "Notification" features
+    - [ ] Display created Cabinet
+    - [ ] Display captured temperature and humidity data from Cabinet
+    - [ ] Add temperature and humidity graph
+- [x] Interface DHT22 sensor w/ Raspberry Pi (RPi)
+- [x] Capture temperature and humidity data w/ DHT22 sensor
+- [x] Setup My Structured Query Language Database (MySQL DB) on RPi the readme

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Architecture